jeroen-meijer/pubspec-assist/README.md

 **Pubspec Assist is smart about finding what you're trying to search for.**<br/>
 It gets you the most likely package you want and will give you a selection to choose from otherwise and **sorts them by relevance**.

+### Automatically sort dependencies.

+**Pubspec Assist automatically sorts your dependencies after adding a new package.**<br/>
+This makes it easy to manage packages from multiple sources, such as local packages, ones hosted on Git, somewhere else or regular packages from [pub.dev](https://pub.dev/).

+Already have your dependencies set up? **Just use the sort command to instantly sort your existing dependencies.**

 ### Compatible with multiple projects.

 **Pubspec Assist will add your new dependencies to the `pubspec.yaml` that's open in your editor.**<br/>